 Madagascar has been described as the eighth continent of the world and I am not going to argue with that.
 It is vast and varied.
 So here’s my Top 10 list of Madagascar attractions…

 If you cast your mind back to ancient times and your school geography classes, you may remember about tectonic plates?
-Gondwanaland was that vast land mass which broke up into Africa, India and….
+Gondwanaland was the vast land mass that separated into Africa, India and….
 Madagascar, now the world’s fourth largest island.
 Since that time – 65 million years ago – Madagascar’s wildlife and flora has continued on its isolated evolution.
-It has adapted to its specific circumstances so that it has become a veritable treasure trove for nature lovers.
+It has adapted to its specific circumstances and become a veritable treasure trove for nature lovers.

 The complete absence of large predators and large herbivores found in Africa, such as lions and elephants, has led to important adaptations.
 Madagascar’s wildlife and flora has exploded in number and variety, offering you truly unique wildlife encounters.